CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 Mhp 306.01 Educational Requirements for Marriage and Family Therapists.

-(a) Applicants for licensure shall:
+(a) Applicants for licensure as a marriage and family therapist shall:

-(2) Have a 2 year master’s degree or a doctoral degree in a mental health field from a regionally accredited institution and have completed a post-graduate training program accredited by the Commission on Accreditation for Marriage and Family Therapy education; or
+(2) Have a master’s degree or a doctoral degree in a mental health field from a regionally accredited institution and have completed a post-graduate training program accredited by COAMFTE; or

-(3) Have a 2 year master’s degree or a doctoral degree with a concentration in marriage and family therapy from a regionally accredited institution.
+(3) Have a master’s degree or a doctoral degree with a concentration in marriage and family therapy from a regionally accredited institution.

 (b) Applicants that have a degree with a concentration in marriage and family therapy as noted in Mhp 306.01 (a)(3) shall complete the following coursework: